 The GDPR mandates that organizations acquire consent before processing the data of EU Data Subjects.
-Please note, that this compliance area is separate from email or general communications consent.
-Broadly speaking, communications consent deals with the emails/sms/calls you use to contact supporters.
+Please note that, in ControlShift's understanding, this compliance area is separate from email or general communications consent.
+Broadly speaking, communications consent deals with the emails/sms/calls that you use to contact supporters.
 Data processing consent deals with the initial collection of their data and any ongoing processing, which can include an array of activities.

 As with all things GDPR, we've heard a wide range of legal interpretations from our customers around what type of consent is required for compliant data processing.
 Generally, the two ends of the spectrum are:

 - Implicit Consent, which shows the user a consent message above the button a user must press to take action.
 Organizations using this basis for consent have argued that processing data is intrinsic to the service provided (e.g. signing a petition).